sachgits/promotion-service/README.md

 - `promotedElement: String`: CSS selector for the promoted element
 - `promotionCommence: Number`: Numeric value corresponding to the commence date of the promotion, i.e. from when should this promotion be displayed - **number must be in milliseconds**

-- Optional: `placement: String`: Popover placement.
-Possible values include [**'top', 'right', 'bottom', 'left', 'left-top', 'right-top'**]
 - `title: String`: Default title
 - `content: String`: Default content value

-- Optional: `html: Boolean`: Insert HTML into the popover.
-If false, `insertAdjacentText` method will be used to insert content into the DOM.
-Use text if you're worried about XSS attacks.
+- `placement: String`: Popover placement.
+Possible values include [**'top', 'right', 'bottom', 'left', 'left-top', 'right-top'**]

+- Optional: `image: String`: Use this property to store a relative / absolute URL.
+It should be used with the `template` property in order to define the image element in the popover markup.
 - Optional: `template: String`: Base HTML to use when creating the popover, i.e. popover template.
 Ex:

 ```javascript